precice/precice.github.io/content/docs/configuration/basics/configuration-basics.md

 `nearest-neighbor` means that the nearest-neighbor mapping method is used to map data from `MyMesh1` to `MyMesh2`.

-Read more about the [mapping configuration](configuration-mapping.html).
+Read more about the [mapping configuration](configuration-mapping.html), or see the full [configuration reference](configuration-xml-reference.html).

 ## 4. Communication